PeppiMyllymaki/PeppiMyllymaki.github.io/README.md

                 <br>
                 <b>Result</b>
                 <br>
-                This is an ongoing project aimed at producing a visually engaging, accessible, and efficient website that enhances the client’s brand and user experience.
-The website is scheduled for completion by the end of January 2026.
+                A polished, responsive and visually cohesive website that aligned with the client’s needs.
+The project demonstrated my ability to independently manage a full web development pipeline; from design and UX decisions to technical implementation and client collaboration.
                 <br>
             </p>